-- Ensuring continuity and progression from year group to year group by, monitoring planning, including provision for SEN and Gifted and Talented Pupils. - Advising and supporting colleagues regarding the use of resources and teaching materials - Advising on how to support different learning styles. - Ensuring that resources promote equality and value cultural diversity
+- Ensuring continuity and progression from year group to year group by, monitoring planning, including provision for SEN and Gifted and Talented Pupils. - Advising and supporting colleagues regarding the use of resources and teaching materials - Advising on how to support different learning styles. - Ensuring that resources promote equality and value cultural diversity - Reviewing and modifying the scheme of work in light of national changes. - Advising on INSET training where appropriate (in line with the School's Improvement Plan) - Monitor assessment and progress of standards throughout school - Write R.E. school development plan, planning R.E. budgets and training opportunities.

-Reviewing and modifying the scheme of work in light of National changes. - Advising on INSET training where appropriate (in line with SDP) - Monitor assessment and progress of standards throughout school - Write R.E. school development plan, planning R.E. budgets and training opportunities. - Monitor the effectiveness of R.E. lessons - Evaluate children's work in RE books
+- Monitor the effectiveness of R.E. lessons - Evaluate children's work in RE books and feedback development points to teaching staff and senior leadership.